gretazas/black_jack_game/README.md

 Eventually I had to get help and had a hard time comprehending that the appendChild node is not a literal print into .innerHTML.

 Another issue I came up to was Google charts, I had difficulty with design, which left unresolved, could not get padding applied to elipse.
-I also had to get help with bug that did not show any errors at the console.
-This time was couple of styles clashing in responsive design.
+I also had to get help with the bug that did not show any errors at the console.
+This time there were a couple of styles clashing in responsive design.

 <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" width="90">